MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/houdini-point-cloud.md

 ## Export the model to a .glb file

-In this step, you will export the model to a .glb file so that it can be used with Dynamics 365 mixed-reality apps.
+In this step, you will export the model to a .glb file so that it can be used with Dynamics 365 Guides and Power Apps.

 1. Right-click in the **Geometry** pane to open the **TAB Menu**, and then select **Export** \> **ROP GLTF Output**.